Phileosopher/commonplace/understanding-certainty.md

 - If something is outside their [understanding](understanding.md), it doesn't exist or must be purged.
 - In their [conflicts with others](people-conflicts.md), they presume they're 100% correct, and will often shift their thoughts if they've been [logically](logic.md) convinced.

+APPLICATION: Magical thinking exists proportionally to how self-trusting someone is, which frequently comes with intelligence.
+Thus, there are *tons* of magical thinkers in fields with intelligent people like [politics](politics-systems.md), [academia](understanding.md), and [computer programming](computers-programming-basics.md) who won't acknowledge additional elements of [reality](reality.md) that they can't [know](understanding.md):

+- Many doctors believe the body's healing processes to be strictly mechanical and often neglect the psychosomatic [power](power.md) we possess through our [happiness](mind-feelings-happiness.md) and beliefs.
+- Most scientists are religiously [atheist](religion.md), but claim to be non-religious.
+- When large groups have a [procedure or policy](results.md) they deem necessary, they'll become [corrupted](mgmt-badsystems.md) while trying to maintain it.

+APPLICATION: [MLM](marketing-mlm.md), gambling, and lotteries [appear](image.md) to be ubiquitous because people are deceived into expecting tremendous wealth.
+In reality, they engage in those things because they *hope* for tremendous wealth from those things, and find [meaning](meaning.md) in a journey that's rarely fulfilled.

 If we choose to listen to the [feeling](mind-feelings.md) of distrust, we'll disbelieve what we were [trained](understanding.md).
 We'll enter a type of "agnosis", where we'll live in disbelief about a broad range of related concepts.
 It can sometimes span a subject, but other times can possess everything we've *ever* known.

+APPLICATION: While extremists are typically the most outspoken people of a [group](groups-member.md), they often don't [understand](understanding.md) the thing they're [promoting](marketing.md).
+They're typically acting off [trauma](hardship-ptsd.md) and magical thinking, but devout believers in a thing don't really *need* to convince others to [feel](mind-feelings.md) the thing is [true](reality.md).
+Disagree with them and closely observe [what they disagree over](people-boundaries.md).

+APPLICATION: Hope is based around a [purpose](purpose.md), so if someone feels hopeless, they're failing to see how a thing can accomplish a purpose.
+Understanding that purpose is key to understanding if something *is* hopeless.

-Since we trust our [habits of thought and action](habits.md), the only cure to prevent a crisis of faith from even starting is to continually [revisit old habits](https://adequate.life/habits/) and [beliefs](awareness.md).
+Since we trust our [habits of thought and action](habits.md), the only way to prevent a crisis of faith from even starting is to continually [revisit old habits](https://adequate.life/habits/) and [beliefs](awareness.md).

+APPLICATION: It's extremely difficult to change a person's opinions.
+The only way to do this is to [influence](power-influence.md) them with a compelling [story](stories.md) about an alternative opinion, then wait.